Track Warrant Control: Use of track warrants on specific railroads

-The BNSF Railway uses track warrants on its El Paso Subdivision which runs from Belen, New Mexico to El Paso, Texas, with the dispatcher in Fort Worth, Texas.
+The BNSF Railway uses track warrants on its El Paso Subdivision which runs from Belen, New Mexico, to El Paso, Texas, with the dispatcher in Fort Worth, Texas.
 There are no electrical signals on the route.
-BNSF also uses TWC (Track Warrant Control) between Williams, AZ (Seligman Subdivision) to Phoenix, AZ (Phoenix Subdivision), Forsyth Subdivision between Jones Jct. (a suburb of Billings, Montana) and Hysham, Montana.
-Unlike the El Paso Subdivision, ABS is used.
-And on the Madill Subdivision between Denison, TX and Irving, TX with an ABS signal overlay on the northern ten or so miles between Denison and Sherman, TX.
-Track Warrant Control is also used in many other lower to medium traffic volume sections of the BNSF system, sometimes with an automatic block signal system overlay, and on the other class one railroads as well.
+BNSF also uses track warrant control (TWC) between Williams (Seligman Subdivision) and Phoenix, Arizona (Phoenix Subdivision), Forsyth Subdivision between Jones Junction (a suburb of Billings, Montana) and Hysham, Montana.
+Unlike the El Paso Subdivision, automatic block signaling (ABS) is used.
+And on the Madill Subdivision between Denison and Irving, Texas, with an ABS signal overlay on the northern ten or so miles between Denison and Sherman, Texas.
+Track warrant control is also used in many other low- to medium-traffic sections of the BNSF system, sometimes with an ABS overlay, and on the other Class I railroads as well.
 Some smaller Class II railroads, such as the Iowa Interstate Railroad, and many Class III railroads are dispatched completely by track warrant.

-Canadian railways use a similar system called Occupancy Control System (OCS), in which movements are controlled via clearances issued over the radio from the Rail Traffic Controller to the train.
-The system is in wide use on lines that aren't installed with centralized traffic control (CTC).
+Canadian railways use a similar system called occupancy control system (OCS), in which movements are controlled via clearances issued over the radio from the rail traffic controller to the train.
+The system is in wide use on lines that are not installed with centralized traffic control (CTC).